rjlee/actual-landg-pension/README.md

 - Daemon with UI: `npm run daemon -- --ui --http-port 3000`
 - Disable cron in daemon: `DISABLE_CRON_SCHEDULING=true npm run daemon`

 Visit `http://localhost:3000` (or your configured port) to complete login, map the pension account, and trigger manual syncs.
+When deploying in the shared stack, route requests through Traefik + `actual-auto-auth` so the UI remains protected.

 ### Docker daemon